 Single-use tests for test tubes are possible using a cylinder-shaped plastic housing with reading windows adapted for the digital reader.
 The cork on the test tube does not need to be opened and is instead activated by penetrating a needle into the blood sample cork.
 A needle guard protects the user.
 The concept is patented.

 Today’s instrument for blood gas analysis lacks technical prerequisites for detecting hemolyzed blood samples.
 The purpose of a one-time test is to provide healthcare organisations with an opportunity for improved safety in blood gas analyses – the same quality as laboratory tests but with faster and easier results.
-The product concept is under development.

 Technical Description: Single-use tests for blood gas syringes consist of a plastic connector with a reading window adapted for the digital reader.
 The blood gas syringe is placed in an opening on the top of the connector and a small amount of blood is dispensed into the test and then placed in the reader.